TransUPR: A Transformer-based Uncertain Point Refiner for LiDAR Point Cloud Semantic Segmentation

-\section{Introduction}
+\section{INTRODUCTION}

-Range image-based convolution neural networks (CNNs) \cite{squeezeseg, rangenet++, squeezesegv2, squeezesegv3, salsanext} are a critical alternative to point-based \cite{pointnet++, randla, kpconv} and partition-based methods \cite{cylinder3d, point2voxel, minkowski} for LiDAR point cloud semantic segmentation (LiDAR PCSS) when real-time inference is needed for target applications. \cite{salsanext, fidnet} achieve higher segmentation accuracy by applying domain-specific network architecture modifications and loss functions to CNNs borrowed from other 2D vision tasks. \cite{cenet, lite} alleviate the boundary-blurring problem of CNNs by adding a boundary loss.
-The GPU-accelerated KNN refiner \cite{rangenet++, salsanext, fidnet, cenet} is a common post-processing technique of image-based methods to reclassify points blocked by foreground points during spherical projection, i.e., quantitation loss of spherical projection.
-However, image-based methods still fall behind state-of-the-art partition-based \cite{point2voxel} and hybrid methods \cite{rpvnet} in terms of segmentation accuracy, and the widely-used KNN refiner may incorrectly rectify points (see Fig. \ref{fig:p1}).
+Accurate LiDAR point cloud semantic segmentation (LiDAR PCSS) is a fundamental task for robotics and self-driving car and remains challenging when LiDAR point clouds are disordered and sparse.
+Image-based LiDAR PCSS approaches \cite{squeezeseg, rangenet++, squeezesegv2, squeezesegv3, salsanext} are strong competitors to point-based \cite{pointnet++, randla, kpconv} and partition-based \cite{cylinder3d, point2voxel, minkowski,STPLS3D} LiDAR PCSS methods in real-time applications.
+However, as a result of the boundary-blurring problem of CNNs and the quantitation loss of spherical projection, image-based PCSS approaches often produce inaccurate labels for points located on the boundary of objects and areas that are far from the foreground points. \cite{salsanext, fidnet} alleviates the boundary-blurring problem and improves segmentation accuracy by applying domain-specific network architecture modifications and loss functions to CNNs borrowed from other 2D vision tasks. \cite{cenet, lite} achieves state-of-the-art performance by utilizing a boundary loss to handle blurred objects caused by upsampling and downsampling.
+The GPU-accelerated K-Nearest Neighbors (KNN) refiner \cite{rangenet++, salsanext, fidnet, cenet} is a common post-processing technique of the above-mentioned image-based methods to deal with the quantitation loss of spherical projection.
+The background points, i.e. points that are not presented in the projected 2D image representation, are reclassified based on the predicted labels of their neighbor points after the backward spherical projection.
+However, image-based methods with a common and non-learnable KNN refiner still fall behind state-of-the-art partition-based \cite{point2voxel} and hybrid methods \cite{rpvnet, fusionnet, 3dmininet, af2-s3net} in terms of segmentation accuracy, and the widely-used KNN refiner may incorrectly rectify points (see Fig. \ref{fig:p1}).